thejohnpage/instrumental-test/README.md

 Each entry in the `events` array for a named event consumes 8 bytes (64 bit timestamp).
 On that basis approx 131,000 events per megabyte.
 For 1M events a second for a 5 minute window is ~2.3GB.
+### Alternative design
 An alternative approach would be to use slots of a specific time size, say 1 minute, and store a quantity per minute.
 The array would contain a 64 bit time value and 64 bit quantity, 16 bytes per minute.
-A 5 minute time window would consume a total of 80 bytes plus overhead, instead of ~2.3GB.
+A 5 minute time window would consume a total of 80 bytes plus overhead irrespective of quantity of events (upto max for 64 bits), instead of ~2.3GB for 1M events a second.
 The trade off is granularity and slightly more complex logic to update the correct time slot and potentially a simplified query for a given time period.